 past.
 These images represent the joy of different cultures coming together in a playful way; jumping in just being all in.

-This is where I see myself in US-Cuba relations: in the conversations.
+This is where I see myself in US-Cuba relations (as I prepared to travel there): in the conversations.
 I’ve started having some conversations with people who have already been at work in this area and there seems to be a need for healing for some of what’s happened in the past, taking it one step at a time and ending up with a welding together something really strong.

 I think of my grandfather, Emil Leo Plattner, a welder starting at age 14 to help support his family, and the strength of two things being welded together making both together stronger than they were on their own.